Mission of the Heart of Chesapeake Country Heritage Area

-- Cash match required (no in-kind services) with proof that the match is equal to (or greater than) the grant request.
+- Cash and/or in-match required (any combination) with proof that the match is equal to (or greater than) the grant request.
 No grant will be made for more than 50 percent of the total project cost.

 - The match must be from a non-state source.